EricZinda/Perplexity/backlog.md

             - (fixed, but VERY slow!)
 Bugs: "My order is chicken and soup" succeeds if my order is only chicken
             - (fixed) what is my order? succeeds on general purpose be_v_id()
                 - Fixed by putting a check to on run the Pragmatic one for orders
-            - "What is our order?" --> There are less than 2 we
-            - "My order is chicken and soup" fails properly but gives a bad error
-            - My order is 2 chickens

     - Option 2: Could make one interpretation of "x is y" be that if y are all the parts of x, it is true.
 That would make it more general purpose

     - Theory?: an order is an actual object, that can be empty, i.e. "there is nothing in your order yet"